NoviceZeng/IaC/README.md

 # IaC
-Some IaC demo code by Terraform and Pulumi to manage Azure, AWS, GCP and Ali cloud resource
+Some IaC demo code by Terraform or Pulumi to manage Azure, AWS, GCP and Ali cloud resource